 If Superman is the epitome of male superheroes, Wonder Woman is the epitome of female superheroes.
 Wonder Woman is one of the Big Three DC superheroes.
 She paved the way for female superheroes of all kinds, fought off the stereotypes of women in comics, and cemented herself as the greatest female superhero ever.

 Throughout the years, Wonder Woman has given hope to an entire segment of the superhero comic book market that was, for lack of better words, ignored.
 Seriously.
 Without her, the comic book industry would only be half of what it is today.
 All of this adds up to her being one of the most recognizable and important heroes ever created.

-Who could possibly have predicted that a kid who was bitten by a radioactive spider would end up being the face of an entire company?
+Who could possibly have predicted that a kid who

 For as much as Superman is the face of DC Comics, Spider-Man is the face of Marvel Comics.
 I’d even argue that he’s more important than the Marvel logo.
 Spider-Man is so important to Marvel that they struck a deal with Sony (who owns his cinematic rights) to use the character that they created in their movies.